DadosComCafe/AWS_Serverless/hello_world/README.md

-# ETL Serverless with AWS
+# Hello World Serverless with AWS
 - This project has only the purpose to study how FAAS can be used instead off a server application.

 ## Intro